Meeting the Challenge of FASD in Australia's Fitzroy Valley: The Lililwan Project

 Reframing means understanding how a child’s profile of strengths and weaknesses explains learning and behavior.
 This prompts a creative process of coming up with accommodations — creatively adapting caregiving, home and school environments, and organization of community activities for children.
 Reframing and accommodations can be done in any community in the world, even communities with limited resources like the Fitzroy Valley.

-FMF Program staff member, Heather Carmichael Olson, has been invited to live and work in the Fitzroy Valley during the Lililwan Project FASD Prevalence Study.
-Besides working on the FASD diagnostic team, her role is to mentor local community members and workers, acting as a resource about the latest research and intervention ideas.
+In 2011, FMF Program staff member, Heather Carmichael Olson, was invited to live and work in the Fitzroy Valley during the Lililwan Project FASD Prevalence Study.
+Besides working on the FASD diagnostic team, her role was to mentor local community members and workers, acting as a resource about the latest research and intervention ideas.

-Heather says, "This is an amazing opportunity to be part of community-initiated research.
+While in Australia, Heather said, "This is an amazing opportunity to be part of community-initiated research.
 I'm excited to be trying to make a meaningful difference in a community that has stood up and decided to tackle head-on the problem of how alcohol and drinking affects community life."

-Participating institutions in the partnership for the FASD Prevalence Study:
+Participating institutions in the partnership for the FASD Prevalence Study, many of whom are continuing their efforts to find and provide interventions:

 Marulu FASD/ELT Strategy Leadership Team